 Even if we now use a solid style in the Drawing layer, we can still see from the Small layer where the lower triangles are located, by using what we can easily see in the Small layer as a guide.

-In the illustration above we have used Style to format the Small drawing areas in yellow color, and then we have used the Layers pane to make the Small drawing only 40% opaque, that is, partially transparent.
+In the illustration above we have used the Layers pane to make the Small drawing only 40% opaque, that is, partially transparent.
 We have clicked the Drawing tab to move the focus onto the Drawing layer.
 Now, when we Alt-click that click will apply only to objects in the Drawing layer.
-We can use the objects in the Small layer above it as a guide.
+We are only using the objects in the Small layer above it as a guide.

-The blue preview and vertices are a preview of the lower, unseen triangle that is in the Drawing layer and below the larger, blue rectangle.
+The picked symbology for lines and vertices is for the lower, unseen triangle that is in the Drawing layer and below the larger, blue rectangle.
 If the wrong object (the rectangle) was picked when we Alt-clicked, we could have pressed the Next button to pick the other object that overlapped at the Alt-clicked position, the triangle.

-In the Info pane we click the Coordinates tab to switch the vertex boxes into edit handles, and then we drag one of them to a new location.
-Another way to switch into edit mode is to click one of the vertices.
+We click one of the vertices to switch the vertex boxes into edit handles, and then we drag the clicked, larger vertex to a new location.
 In the Info pane we click Update Record to apply the change.
 We could also press Ctrl-Enter in the map to commit the change.

 The result may be visually unexpected: when we edited the lower, previously-unseen triangle we made the record a "newer" record in the table.
 It now is drawn after the larger, blue rectangle so it now appears above the larger, blue rectangle.